Police ID accused serial stalker, rapist on the run in Philadelphia region

 On May 18 around 12 a.m., police say a woman was returning from Cheerleaders Philadelphia on the 2700 block of S. Front Street when she noticed a man in her apartment complex.
 Police say the suspect attempted to approach the victim who started to scream for help.
 The suspect then fled the scene.

-Later that morning around 10:20 a.m., police say a suspect posed as an electrical worker and gained access to a victim's apartment.
+Later that morning around 10:20 a.m., police say Bennett posed as an electrical worker and gained access to a victim's apartment.
 Once inside, he produced a handgun and then sexually assaulted and robbed two people.

 On May 18 around 3:54 p.m., police in Upper Merion Township say the same suspect approached a woman at the gym inside the Crowne Plaza Hotel and pulled out a weapon.
 The suspect then allegedly demanded she leave with him.
 When she refused, police say the victim was struck in the head with the weapon.